ecupaio/personal-site/_posts/2023-01-30-configuring-google-analytics-4-with-google-tag-manager.md

 ![](/images/screen-shot-2023-03-04-at-5-42-31-pm.png){: width="927" height="284"}

 2\.
-From the triggers menu, select All Pages:&nbsp;
+From the triggers menu, select **All Pages**\:&nbsp;

 ![](/images/screen-shot-2023-03-04-at-5-44-50-pm.png){: width="576" height="218"}

+In this tag, we're telling GTM to load this GA4 configuration when any page of your website loads.&nbsp;

 3\.
-Select Save in the top right corner.
+Select **Save** in the top right corner.

 4\.
 After the tag minimizes, select Submit to bring up the Publish menu.
-Then select Publish to see a silly highschool yearbook quote.
-It will ask you to name your version, but you can just hit skip.&nbsp;
+Then select Publish to see a [silly high school yearbook quote](https://www.google.com/url?sa=i&amp;url=https%3A%2F%2Fwww.analyticsmania.com%2Fpost%2Fgoogle-tag-manager-reaction-gifs-3%2F&amp;psig=AOvVaw3G0gmNVVkctJ2syhUG2gbZ&amp;ust=1680382121748000&amp;source=images&amp;cd=vfe&amp;ved=0CA8QjRxqFwoTCIiTl6-Fh_4CFQAAAAAdAAAAABAE).
+It will ask you to name your version, but you can just hit skip or type "Installed GA4 all by myself!
+Shout out Ed!".&nbsp;

-Now GA4 is set to load on our site&nbsp;
+Now your GTM container is setup and GA4 is set to load on our site.
+Let's get GTM installed on your website.&nbsp;

 ### Installing the Google Tag Manager Container

-We got your GA4 property set up, our Tag Manager container ready with our tag and trigger&nbsp;
+We got your GA4 property set up, our Tag Manager container ready with our GA4 tag and page load trigger, now it's time to install the container onto your website.
+The best way is to manually install the scripts within your code, but I respect that some people don't have access to their code and most likely use Wordpress so I added instructions for both.&nbsp;

+More than likely, you're a Wordpress user.&nbsp;&nbsp;

 ### Test Configuration